 Federal-Mogul, ARI and Viskase each sponsors several defined benefit pension plans ("Pension Benefits") (and, in the case of Viskase, such pension plans include defined contribution plans).
-Additionally, Federal-Mogul, ARI and Viskase each sponsors health care and life insurance benefits ("Other Benefits") for certain employees and retirees around the world.
-The Pension Benefits are funded based on the funding requirements of federal and international laws and regulations, as applicable, in advance of benefit payments and the Other Benefits as benefits are provided to participating employees.
+Additionally, Federal-Mogul, ARI and Viskase each sponsors postemployment health care and life insurance benefits ("Other Postemployment Benefits") for certain employees and retirees around the world.

-On March 23, 2010, the Patient Protection and Affordable Care Act was signed into law, and on March 30, 2010, a companion bill, the Health Care and Education Reconciliation Act of 2010, was also signed into law.
-The newly enacted acts contain provisions which could impact our accounting for retiree medical benefits in future periods; however, the extent of that impact, if any, cannot be determined until regulations are promulgated under these acts and additional interpretations of these acts become available.
+On March 23, 2010, the Patient Protection and Affordable Care Act was enacted and, on March 30, 2010, a companion bill, the Health Care and Education Reconciliation Act of 2010, was also enacted.
 We will continue to assess the accounting implications of these acts.
 See Note 17, "Income Taxes," for further discussion on the impact of these acts.

-On May 6, 2010, Federal-Mogul approved an amendment to its U.S. Welfare Benefit Plan which eliminated postemployment health care and life insurance benefits ("Other Benefits") for certain salaried and non-union hourly employees and retirees effective July 1, 2010.
-This amendment reduced Federal-Mogul's accumulated postemployment benefit obligation ("APBO") by \$135 million, of which \$131 million is being amortized over the average remaining service lives of active participants of approximately 9 years.
-The remaining \$4 million resulted in a curtailment gain, which was recognized in our consolidated statements of operations for the three and six months ended June 30, 2010.
+On May 6, 2010, Federal-Mogul approved an amendment to its U.S. Welfare Benefit Plan which eliminated Other Postemployment Benefits for certain salaried and non-union hourly employees and retirees effective July 1, 2010.
+This amendment reduced Federal-Mogul's accumulated postemployment benefit obligation ("APBO") by \$135 million, of which \$131 million is being amortized over the average remaining service lives of active participants of approximately nine years.
+The remaining \$4 million resulted in a curtailment gain, which was recognized in our consolidated statements of operations during the second quarter of fiscal 2010.